 And if you’re in Denmark then it’s a guarantee that you’re drinking a Carlsberg.
-Touring the Carlsberg Brewery is a family-friendly experience.
+Luckily, touring the Carlsberg Brewery is a family-friendly experience.

-We actually visited Carlsberg Brewery on our first afternoon in town.
+We actually visited Carlsberg Brewery on our first afternoon in Copenhagen.
 We had a few hours before we needed to head back to the hotel and crash for the evening, so we headed to the brewery for a relaxing afternoon.

 Is 2 days in Copenhagen enough?